kapawlak/temp_lab_host/Courses/6/CL/lab2.md

 In the previous section, we introduced the concept of a lens.
 We learned that lenses are objects that cause light to converge or diverge through simple refraction.
 What we haven't discussed yet are the consequences of convergence and divergence.
 Let's take a look at a thin hexagonal lens, similar to [](#Exercise-curve), and see what happens to the light rays after entering and exiting the lens.

-Imagine we send a ray of light through each of the faces.
+Imagine we send a ray of light through each of the faces, as illustrated in [](#Figure-focal).
 Using Snell's law, we find that the angle of refraction causes the rays to converge inside the lens.
 Eventually, the rays will reach the other side of the lens and refract again through the glass-air boundary.
 Since the index of refraction of the glass is higher than that of the air, we will find that the resulting rays will experience further convergence upon exiting.
 The result of converged rays is that they will meet at some point in space.
 We call where they meet the **focal point.**

 :::Definition (Focal Point|6 C)
 The **focal point** of an ideal lens is the point at which rays travelling *parallel to the optical axis* meet after reflection or refraction, or the point from which diverging rays or waves appear to proceed.
 :::

 Ideal convex lenses, which are smoothly curved, are constructed to have a special property: any light parallel to the optical axis that enters the lens eventually goes though the lenses focal point.
+This is illustrated in [](#Figure-focal).
 This property is exceptionally useful for working out how lenses divert light rays, since it gives us two important pieces of information:

 1. All light that enters parallel to the optical axis must pass through the focal point
 2. All light that passes through the focal point  and enters the lens, must emerge parallel to the optical axis: lenses are a two-way street.